WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_24.md

 Now the appearance of the glory of the LORD was like a devouring fire on the top of the mountain in the sight of the people of Israel.

 ###### 18
 Moses entered the cloud and went up on the mountain.
-And Moses was on the mountain forty days and forty nights. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Moses was on the mountain forty days and forty nights.

 ***